DeepRegNet/DeepReg/demos/unpaired_us_prostate_cv/README.md

 A pre-trained model will be downloaded after running `demo_data.py` and unzipped at the dataset folder under the demo folder.
 This pre-trained model will be used by default with `deepreg_predict`.
-Run the user-trained model by specifying with `--ckpt_path` the location where the ckpt files will be saved, in this case (specified by `deepreg_train` as above), /logs/unpaired_us_prostate_cv/.
+Run the user-trained model by specifying with `--ckpt_path` the location where the checkpoint files are saved.

-## Tested DeepReg version

-Last commit at which demo was tested: 7bec018b5e910f1589888f3f286e9f6a11060c31

 ## Contact